Interchanges Fees

 Who sets interchange fees?

 Interchange fees make up the biggest portion of credit card processing costs for merchants.
 Some estimates say that interchange fees comprise 70% to 90% of total card processing fees.
-For larger merchants, interchange fees make up a smaller percentage of their card transactions expenses.
+For larger merchants, interchange fees make up a smaller percentage of their card transaction expenses.

 Who keeps the interchange fees?